 How to Complete USPS Form 1583

-Anyone who wants to rent a PO box, postal mailbox or virtual mailbox in the United States must fill out the USPS Form 1583.
+Anyone who wants a PO box, postal mailbox, or virtual mailbox in the United States must fill out the USPS Form 1583.
 The form often looks confusing the first time you see it.
-This article will help you understand what the USPS Form 1583 is for and how to fill it out properly.
+This article will help you understand what USPS Form 1583 is for, how to properly fill it out, and the ID requirements.

 STOP!
 Are you a customer of VirtualPostMail?

-This article is for customers that have a VirtualPostMail mailbox account.
+This article is for customers who have a VPM mailbox account.
 You should contact your mailbox provider to find out how to complete the 1583 form and where to send it.
-In case your mailbox provider did not give you proper instructions, you may want to think twice about having them handle your mail.
+In case your mailbox provider did not give you proper instructions, you may want to reconsider having them handle your mail.

 What is USPS Form 1583?

 In the United States, the U.S. Postal Service regulates how mail can be received and handled.
-USPS also dictates required procedures for commercial mail receiving agents (CMRAs) like us to follow.
-The USPS Form 1583 is used to authorize a CMRA to receive mail on the customer’s behalf.
+USPS also dictates the required procedures that commercial mail receiving agents (CMRAs) like us must follow.
+The USPS Form 1583 is used to authorize a CMRA to receive mail on the customer's behalf.
 It also ensures that a responsible party is linked to the mailbox.

 Fill in and Download a Clean Copy of Form 1583